Here’s a question from a reader about what to do when you’d like to raise your credit limit, but your bank won’t budge.

-Got a money-related question you’d like answered?
+Got a question you’d like answered?

-Drop me a line, or reach out on our Facebook page.
-Just try to make sure your question will be of interest to other readers – in other words, don’t ask for super-personal or super-specific advice.
+The questions I’m likeliest to answer are those that will interest other readers.
+In other words, don’t ask for super-specific advice that applies only to you.
 And if I don’t get to your question, promise not to hate me.
 I do my best, but I get a lot more questions than I have time to answer.

 I founded Money Talks News in 1991.
 I’m a CPA, and have also earned licenses in stocks, commodities, options principal, mutual funds, life insurance, securities supervisor and real estate.